jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

   th:value="${_csrf.token}" />
 ```

-But with SPA (Single Page Application), we need another way to retrived the token.
-One approach is mentioned in the Angular tutorial I mentioned earlier, in which the CSRF token is saved in Cookie, and every Ajax POST request is equipped with a header containing this token.
-Here I take a different approach, that is creating a dedicated endpoint for token retrieval.
+But with SPA (Single Page Application), we need another way to retrieve the token.
+One approach is mentioned in the Angular tutorial I linked to earlier, in which the CSRF token is saved in Cookie, and every Ajax POST request is equipped with a header containing this token.
+Here I take a different approach, that is creating a dedicated endpoint for token retrieval:

 ```java
 @GetMapping("/csrf")